unoplatform/uno/doc/articles/uno-publishing-desktop.md

 msbuild /m /r /target:Publish /p:Configuration=Release /p:PublishProfile="Properties\PublishProfiles\ClickOnceProfile.pubxml" /p:TargetFramework=net8.0-desktop
 ```

 The resulting package will be located in the `bin\publish` folder.
-You an change the output folder using `/p:UnoClickOncePublishDir=your\output\directory`.
+You can change the output folder using `/p:UnoClickOncePublishDir=your\output\directory`.

 Depending on your deployment settings, you can run the `Setup.exe` file to install the application on a machine.